XshubhamG/Data-Science-For-Beginners/1-Introduction/03-defining-data/assignment.md

 5. A personal finance app uses APIs to connect to a user's financial accounts in order to calculate their net worth.
 They can see all of their transactions in a format of rows and columns and looks similar to a spreadsheet.

-Structure Type:
+Structure Type: Structured

-Value Type:
+Value Type: Quantitative

-Source Type:
+Source Type: Secondary

 ## Rubric